davrOS-Linux/davrOS/README.md

 curl -fsSL https://davros.netlify.app/davros > davros
 chmod +x davros && ./davros
 ```
+Warning: Configuration and other files may be deleted, only use davrOS on a blank slate just in case.
 Note: Installation will be network intensive and may take time.
 ## Upgrade davrOS
 Run this as root on your davrOS system.
 This will also work on any other Arch-Based distro but it will just install and upgrade packages that davrOS installs by default.